newatoms/beta/projects/science-of-images/post.md

 How can you apply this user behaviour knowledge so that people will resonate with your images?
 In a practical sense, according to [Haje Jan Kamps](https://medium.com/@Haje/your-press-release-needs-images-22a70ac3e1b1#.dlo0ykfq4), "the best [images] are something people can relate to in one way or another, which usually means that the images need to tell part of the story."

-To make it easier on yourself, you can set some rules:
+To make it easier on yourself, you can set some guidelines:

-* Images should be interesting on there own.
+* Images should be interesting on their own.
 * Trigger curiosity; don’t go for the obvious.
-* They should create a context.
+* Images should create a context.
 Create an atmosphere into which you would like your readers to enter.
 * Images need to tell part of the story.

 Especially if you’re collaborating on content, it’s important to be able to rationalise your images.
 Saying: “the image is beautiful and nice” just won’t cut it.
 You certainly had a goal or a reason before you started writing an article.
 Why wouldn’t you do the same with your visual content?
 Maybe just ask yourself: *Are pictures of cappuccinos and laptops on desks worth a thousand words?*